rehierl/abstract-properties/14-x-types-of-scopes/14-1-types-of-scopes/1-1-flat-documents.md

 <!-- ======================================================================= -->
 ## remarks

-Note that DPR in the context of a flat document is equivalent to DTU in regards to a hierarchical document.
-That is, it results from embedding the edges in the document tree/path into the trivial suborder DTR.
+Note that DPR in the context of a flat document is semantically equivalent to DTU in the context of a hierarchical document.
+Furthermore, DPR is still a linear extension to DTR.